-Challenges associated with bringing wireless in-flight entertainment systems on board aircraft remain great enough that hardware giants Panasonic and Thales continue to largely focus on wired solutions for new aircraft programmes, including the Airbus A350.
+Challenges associated with bringing wireless in-flight entertainment (IFE) systems onboard aircraft remain great enough that hardware giants Panasonic and Thales continue to largely focus on wired solutions for new aircraft programmes, including the Airbus A350.

 In 2007 Boeing scuppered plans to fit wireless IFE technology to the Boeing 787 due to a number of factors, including a concern that the 802.11n technology's specification had not yet been ratified by the Institute of Electrical and Electronics Engineers.
 "With the ratification of the 802.11n spec, this challenge has been overcome," says Panasonic director of product marketing Cedric Rhoads.

-One of the lessons that Panasonic learned during the 787 wireless IFE project, however, was that the weight saving envisaged in moving to a wireless distribution architecture was not realised.
-"The concern for us was that the value of wireless was not there and it represented a very big trade-off in bandwidth, and thus capability," says Rhoads.
+One of the lessons that Panasonic learned during the 787 wireless IFE project, however, was that ultimately the weight savings in moving to a wireless distribution architecture was not realized as originally envisioned.
+"The concern for us was that the value of wireless was not there and it represented a very big trade-off in bandwidth, and thus capability", says Rhoads.

 Thales chief engineer Ken Brady agrees with this assessment.
-"Today, we have on a 787 a system which will have the capability of providing six gigabits of data to the airplane.
+He says the manufacturer's IFE product has to be scalable to support large aircraft.
+"Today, we have on a 787 a system which will have the capability of providing 6 gigabits of data to the airplane.
 Wireless [IFE] today, even with 802.11n, really doesn't get close to that.
 That to me means that if you choose to do wireless, you're certainly providing less potential capability."